THE BOOK: ALL THINGS ARE NUMBERS RIDER/WAITE VS. NUMERICAL MORE IDEAS ON TAROT

 There are an amazing number of Tarot decks in the world, all different types.
 Some are based on the historical evidence of tarot's past.
 Some are based on the mystery of the occult.
 Some are based on the mythology of various cultures.
 Some are based on patterns that result from interesting mathematical manipulations.
 Some choose to speculate about the unknown parts of tarot, and alter it into forms that challenge the mind to consider what it might all mean.
 Is tarot just a card game from 15th Century Italy, or a documentation of something inspired, from a more ancient time?
 Or both?
 Or... have we made it into something more than it should be - like the movie "Life of Brian?"
 Or was it always something important?

 Our Universal Consciousness anthropomorphizes the world of abstract primordial patterns into symbols and human icons, but what is the true essence behind those symbolic images and the abstract meanings they attempt to describe?
 Iconic personifications and symbolic representations of primordial patterns are still archetypal, whether illustrated on little pieces of paper or not.
-So what is the true origin, or source behind the archetypal representations of humanity?
+So what is the true origin, or source behind the iconic and symbolic representations of humanity?
 For centuries people have made tarot into what they want it to be.
 This book and deck make tarot into something clear, concise and knowable.

 -----------------------------------------------------------------